-Title Why Gympie will be paying more for water in 12 months Country Australia Date 30/12/17 Description LONG-TERM pain is on the horizon for Gympie household budgets with southeast Queensland water prices expected to soar over the next decade.
+Title Why Gympie will be paying more for water in 12 months Country/Territory Australia Date 30/12/17 Description LONG-TERM pain is on the horizon for Gympie household budgets with southeast Queensland water prices expected to soar over the next decade.

 In their latest financial audit of the state's water services the Queensland Audit Office has reported that the current operations of Seqwater, the bulk water agency which sells untreated water to bodies including Gympie Regional Council, are unsustainable.